artainmo/web-development/backend/PostgreSQL/README.md

 `CREATE TABLE table_name (column_1 data_type, column_2 data_type, column_3 data_type);` is used to create a new table in a database.<br>
 `INSERT INTO tableName (columnName1, columnName2, columnName3) VALUES (value1, value2, value3)` is used to insert rows inside a table.<br>
-`SELECT columnName FROM tableName` is used to get all the data from a certain row in a table, or * would indicate all rows.<br>
+`SELECT columnName FROM tableName` is used to get all the data from a certain column in a table, or * would indicate all columns.<br>
 `ALTER TABLE tableName ADD COLUMN rowName dataType;` is used to add a column to a table.<br>
 `UPDATE tableName SET columnName1 = value1 WHERE columnName2 = value2` is used to make updates in a table, whereby for column2 often the id column is used if it exists.<br>
 `DELETE FROM tableName WHERE columnName IS NULL` is used to delete the rows that have no value in a certain column.